andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

    The function must return exception cause or 0 if no exception has occurred.
    The program prints the exception cause.

+## Homework

+Study the theory and the examples and finish the tasks.

 1. Write a program that waits for timer interrupts and counts them.
 Input data: `m` is the limit on number of interrupts to process, `t` is the interval between interrupts in milliseconds.
    The program exits when the number of handler interrupts reaches the limit.

-   _Hint_: Use the "Tools | Timer Tool" MMIO extention.
+   _Hint_: Use the "Tools | Timer Tool" MMIO extension.
 See its help.
 The MMIO address to get the current time `0xFFFF0018`; the MMIO address the set the time for the next interrupt is `0xFFFF0020`.
-To setup the cycle of processing interupts, the following must be done:
+To setup the cycle of processing interrupts, the following must be done:

    * The address of your interrupt handler must be stored in the utvec CSR
-   * The fourth bit of the uie CSR must be set to 1 (ie. ori uie, uie, 0x10)
+   * The fourth bit of the `uie` CSR must be set to 1 (i.e. ori uie, uie, 0x10)
-   * The zeroth bit of the ustatus CSR must be set to 1 (ie. ori ustatus, ustatus, 0x1)
+   * The zeroth bit of the `ustatus` CSR must be set to 1 (i.e. ori ustatus, ustatus, 0x1)
-   * The time for the next interrupt must be written to 0xFFFF0020.
+   * The time for the next interrupt must be written to `0xFFFF0020`.
    * When an interrupt is handled the time for the next interrupt must be updated.

+1. __Bonus task (2 bonus points)__:

-1. How would you simulate mutitasking using interrupts and timer?
+   How would you simulate multitasking using interrupts and timer?
    Write a program that contains two for-loops running in a semi-parallel mode.
    The first prints messages `Thread1: 0`..`Thread1: N` and the second prints messages `Thread2: 0`..`Thread2: N`.
    The program must use timer to switch between the threads.

-   Hint: Each thread stores in memory (.data section) its PC and values of register it uses.
+   Hint: Each thread stores in memory (`.data` section) its PC and values of register it uses.
    When a timer interrupt occurs, the handler saves current register values, loads the new register values, and return control to the PC of the next thread.

-## Homework

-Study the theory and the examples and finish the tasks.
+Commit the programs to your private GitHub account.
+Place them into the folder `ca/lab10`.

 ## References

 * Chapter 6: “N” Standard Extension for User-Level Interrupts in